maina001/maina001/README.md

 - 🌱 I’m currently studying in a bootcamp.
 - 💞️ I’m looking to collaborate on front end and any computer science student.
 - 📫 Reach via Twitter@south b don.
+-   You can check my deployed projects at varcel

 <!---
 maina001/maina001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.